spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 ## Releases

 ## Release 0: Wireframes
 Reconsider the wireframe you created for your index.html in [3-wireframing](../3-wireframing).
 Do you need to make any changes to it based on what you've learned so far?

-This page is required for you to create:

-blog/index.html (Note: this is different than the index.html already in your [USERNAME].github.io/index.html).
-This is where the links to blog posts will live.

-You do not have to create them during this challenge, but you should decide what will be in your MVP (Minimum Viable Product) and what you want to add in the future.
-This will change, but it's a good idea to have an end goal as well.

- Some ideas to consider:
- - About me
- - Projects
- - Cheat Sheets
- - People you follow
+You should be sure to include links to your social networks using icons and have a header and footer in the design.

+You also need to make a wireframe for the index to your blog.
+This is where you will link to your blog posts.
+This will be called your blog/index.html.
+(It is different from your site index)!

 ## Release 1: Design

-Figure out what is acceptable to you for an MVP.
-Create some user stories as the creator of this website that you want to have and stick to these features.
-For example:

-As the site creator, I want to be able to showcase my blog posts from a central location.
-As the site creator, I want to demonstrate my current knowledge of HTML and CSS.

-and as a user:

-As a user, I want to be able to clearly read the content the site creator has written.
-As a user, I want to be able to navigate seamlessly from page to page.

-These are just examples, what do you want to create for you MVP?

 Now is the time to consider the colors, fonts, icons/logos, images and overall look and feel of your site.
 You may want to use some of the following resources:

 - [Adobe Color CC](https://kuler.adobe.com/create/color-wheel/) to create a color theme for your site